-- Prone to severe congestion emerging from high volume of motor traffic due to the existence of narrow widths roads typical characteristic in the Municipality. - Health, sanitation and environmental risks and problems. - Erosion and destruction of natural and ecological resources. - Climate Change effects. - Pruno & exposed to high mass inmigration as a result of redevelopment initiatives in Kampala. - Escalating slum formation within the Municipality. - Absence of sewage and sewerage infrastructure thus posing a threat to sanitation and environmental management aspects of the Municipality. - High level prevalence and reliance on on-site sanitation mostly traditional pit latrines (81%) and improved (VIP) latrines (10.4%) as well as septic tanks especially in the middle to high income population within the Municipality. - Potential health, sanitation and environmental hazards and risks. - KMC is experiencing a very high rate of urbanization which is estimated at 12% (GIPEA Social Economic surveys) its far away above the national one which is 5.2%. - Experience and Exposure to high level development pressure and demand for land for development and investments from Kampala Capital City (no more space for development and expansion) thus the pressure is diverted to KMC. - Insecurity and urban safety concerns (increasing crime and
+OPPORTUNITIES THREATS • Kira Municipality according to the 2014 Prone to severe congestion population & Housing Census is emerging from high volume of amongst the 10 topmost largest towns motor traffic due to the existence within the country thus attracts and is of narrow widths roads typical incorporated in the nation-wide characteristic in the Municipality. development and growth agenda • Health, sanitation and interventions and programs. environmental risks and problems. • Abundance and presence of natural • Erosion and destruction of natural resources suchlike fertile land for eco- and ecological resources. tourism development high scale Climate Change effects. agricultural land industrial/ • Pruno & exposed to high mass inmanufacturing development among migration as a result of others redevelopment initiatives in Incorporated and planned to banefit from Kampala • Incorporated and plained to benefit from the CKMA Spatial Development Escalating slum formation within Strate av the Municipality Strategy. • Absence of sewage and sewerage • Targeted and incorporated in the GKMA infrastructure thus posing a threat Economic Development Strategy. to sonitation and environmental • Close proximity to Uganda's Capital management aspects of the City creating a potential for easy Municipality marketing of products as well as easy • High level provelence and relience access to jobs and employment. • The level prevalence and reliance • Covered under the GKMA Transport traditional mit laterings (810/) and Master Plan/ Greater Kampala (10, 40) Metropolitan Area Transport Authority improved (VIP) latrines (10.4%) (MATA). as well as septic tanks especially in • Big beneficiary of the Passenger Train the middle to mgn income Services of the Kampala- Namanve that population within the transverse through Kira Municipality Municipality. route thus the Municipality enjoys eased • Potential health, sanitation and mobility of residents to jobs/ environmental hazards and risks. employment centres in the capital city of • KMC is experiencing a very high Kampala. rate of urbanization which is • High potential in developing a estimated at 12% (GIPEA Social competitive and vibrant industrial Economic surveys) its far away development sector. above the national one which is • Proposed Inland-Port at Bukasa in 5.2%.
+Kirinya to stimulate high level • Experience and Exposure to high developments in the area level development pressure and Expected Standard Gauge Railway line demand for land for development Dianned and uncoming numerous hotels and investments from Kampala • Flamed and upcoming numerous notes Capital City (no more space for Municipality a great support to tourism development and expansion) thus development and promotion the pressure is diverted to KMC.
+Notional mode of thread (1) • Insecurity and urban safety • National roads go through the concerns (increasing crime and